snowplow-archive/snowplow.github.com/services/analytics.md

 <a name="context" />
 ## Context

-The profliferation of data (especially customer data) means there are more opportunities to use it to make the right product development and marketing decisions.
+The profliferation of data (especially customer data) means there are more opportunities to use it to make the right platform development and marketing decisions.

 However, there are often barriers to using data to drive decision making: